happyCoder85/next-js-training/02-CoreReactPrinciples/07-Practice.md

 **File: Post.jsx**

-In Post.jsx, we now move the <li> to be directly inside the PostList.jsx so that the Post component returns only the contents of a list item (<li>).
+In Post.jsx, we now move the li to be directly inside the PostList.jsx so that the Post component returns only the contents of a list item.
 Also, I fixed how the props are used:

 ```
 import classes from './Post.module.css'; // Import the CSS file as a module.